 The Association believes that student pregnancy impacts the educational, social, and economic lives of young people, as well as their health.
-Therefore, any dropout prevention efforts should also provide resources and supports for pregnant students and students who give birth, including, but not limited to, socialemotional support, new parent counseling, lactation support, guidance of navigating or accessing medical treatment, clean and comfortable lactation spaces, support with child care, and support in finding and accessing other community resources.
+Therefore, any dropout prevention efforts should also provide resources and supports for pregnant students and students who give birth, including, but not limited to, social-emotional support, new parent counseling, lactation support, guidance of navigating or accessing medical treatment, clean and comfortable lactation spaces, support with child care, and support in finding and accessing other community resources.
 These students should also have access to extended learning, flexible hours, hybrid learning, and other continuing education options.

-The Association also believes that the disaggregation of graduation rate data is essential to identify and to implement appropriate interventions for highly-impacted groups and individuals.
-(2008, 2022)
+The Association also believes that the disaggregation of graduation rate and exclusionary discipline data is essential to identify and to implement appropriate interventions for highly-impacted groups and individuals.
+The Association further believes that, in order to maximize graduation rates across demographics, educators should strive to minimize the use of exclusionary discipline practices and eliminate its disproportionate application.
+(2008, 2023)